A topic from the subject of Synthesis in Chemistry.

 • The copper(I)-catalyzed azide-alkyne cycloaddition (CuAAC)

-• Click chemistry has a wide range of applications in chemistry, including:
+Click chemistry has a wide range of applications in various fields, including:

-• Materials science: Click chemistry can be used to create new materials with unique properties.
+• Materials science: Click chemistry can be used to create new materials with unique properties, such as polymers with specific functionalities or self-assembling structures.

-• Biotechnology: Click chemistry can be used to label and track biological molecules.
+• Biotechnology: Click chemistry can be used to label and track biological molecules, enabling advancements in imaging techniques, diagnostics, and targeted therapies.
+Examples include the modification of proteins and DNA.

 Click Chemistry: Synthesis and Applications